Darren-Drapkin/programming/README.md

 The mud is from the December 2015 elixir/MUD coding session.
-The Rosalind directory is the first 3 excercises in 2016 jan coding session
+The Rosalind directory is the first 3 excercises in 2016 jan coding session An (incomplete) interpreter for the befunge esoloang, written in Walter Bright's D language